MyPerfectWords - Essay Writing Service

 • Formulate a clear and concise thesis statement that clearly states the main point of your speech.

-• Establishing Significance: Explain why the topic is relevant or important.
+• Explain why the topic is relevant or important.

 • Identify key ideas and supporting details to determine the main arguments.
 If possible, try to gather and mention any evidence to back up your arguments.